Cheslie Kryst, former Miss USA, dies at 30 – KION546

 Cheslie Kryst, former Miss USA, dies at 30

 NEW YORK (AP) — Cheslie Kryst, the 2019 winner of the Miss USA pageant and a correspondent for the entertainment news program “Extra,” has died.
 Police said the 30-year-old Kryst jumped from a Manhattan apartment building.
 She was pronounced dead at the scene Sunday morning.
 Her family confirmed her death in a statement.
 They said she “embodied love and served others.”
-Kryst, a North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.
-In a statement, “Extra” offered condolences, calling Kryst a vital part of the show.
+Kryst was a former Division I athlete and North Carolina attorney.
+She won the Miss USA pageant in May, 2019.
+Kryst’s win marked the first time three Black women were the reigning Miss USA, Miss Teen USA and Miss America.